FlowWest/CDECRetrieve/README.md

 **Version 0.1.0**

-CDECRetrieve uses the web services provided by the California Data Exchange Center [here](http://cdec.water.ca.gov/) as a backend to allow users to download data with a single function call.
-CDECRetrieve specifically uses the SHEF download service due to the fact that it is the most robust of the services.
+CDECRetrieve uses the web services provided by the California Data Exchange Center [here](http://cdec.water.ca.gov/) as a backend and allows users to download data with a single function call.
+CDECRetrieve specifically uses the SHEF download service due to the fact that it is the most robust of the services provided.
 You can learn more about the SHEF format [here](http://www.nws.noaa.gov/om/water/resources/SHEF_CodeManual_5July2012.pdf).

-This first version of CDECRetrieve is still under heavy developement, and production ready.
+This first version of CDECRetrieve is still under heavy developement, and is not production ready.

 # Installation